Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Somaturgy/Golemetry*

 The thaumaturgic art of the golemist or somaturge is the art of intervention and persuasion, but not of the sapient mind, but of inanimate matter.
 The golemist intervenes in the static, persistently lifeless nature of the rock and nudges it in the direction of order and self-organisation; a golem is created.
-Like a construct, a golem may be 'programmed' with certain behaviours by the somaturge upon creation, and will act out these until it dispates, and, like a construct, a golem may take instruction from its creator whilst in possession of its not-life.
+Like a construct, a golem may be 'programmed' with certain behaviours by the somaturge upon creation, and will act out these until it dispates, but, like a construct, a golem may also take instruction from its creator whilst in possession of its not-life.

 The larger, more complex and longer-lasting the golem, the more exhausted the golemist becomes.
 The primary cathexic exursion occurs upon creation and instruction; a relatively simple golem, therefore, may stand guard for sometime without completely exhausting its creator.
 This is all relative, of course, on the thaumaturge's skill and training.

 Golems can be made out of almost anything, so long as that something is inanimate.
-For golems with specific purposes, or in need of animation quickly or by a weaker somaturge, a ready-made may be used: an already-constructed form which is then animated.
+For golems with specific purposes, or in need of animation quickly or by a weaker somaturge, a ready-made may be used - an already-constructed form which is then animated.
 In theory, noncorporeal golems are a possiblity, but even the few somaturge academics at the city's university have not successfully created anything more formless than a gas golem.

-In New Crobuzon at present, there is little money in golemtry, since even the most complex golems are bested by a good construct.
+There is little money in golemtry in the city at present, since even the most complex golems are bested by a good construct.

 ---